Apple TV+ Guide: All TV shows and movies streaming on Apple TV

 Central Park is an animated series from the creator of Bob’s Burgers.
 With a cast that includes Josh Gad, Kristen Bell and Tituss Burgess, the story revolves around a family of caretakers trying to save the city’s green space from being converted into a shopping mall.
 The show is an animated musical comedy, with 3-4 original songs per episode.

-Central Park season two starts on June 25, and Apple has already announced that the show has been renewed for a third season.
+The second season of Central Park begins on June 25.
+The series has already been renewed for a third season.

 Trying